 90 minute Swedish massage, bi-weekly over the next 2 months

 Take a 30 minute walk when she gets home from the office each day to mark the end of the work day, get much needed exercise and relieve mental stress.

-Tom hurt his neck heading a soccer ball last weekend.
-Now he has pain and limited ROM when he turns his head to the left.
+Tom injured his neck heading a soccer ball last weekend.
+Now, he has pain and limited ROM when he turns his head to the left.
 He had x-rays taken.
 They didn’t show anything concerning.
 His doctor said his pain is probably just muscular.